lindsayyan/Python-challenge-week6/README.md

 # Python-challenge-week6

- Visualizing the relationship between Latitude and Temperature, humidity and Cloudiness leveraging openweather API
+ Visualizing the relationship between Latitude and Temperature, Humidity and Cloudiness leveraging openweather API

  There are 2 additional files for this homework
  1. config.py stores the API key for the openweather API